muldjord/skyscraper/docs/CLIHELP.md

 ```

 #### -s &lt;MODULE&gt;
 Sets which scraping module you wish to gather data from.
 All data scraped from any of the modules will be cached in the resource cache and can then later be used to generate a game list for your frontend.
-Read more about this in the `-p <platform>` description above.
+Read more about this in the `-p <PLATFORM>` description above.

 To generate a game list from the resource cache, just leave out the `-s` option entirely.
 ###### Example(s)